SpenceKonde/ATTinyCore/avr/extras/ATtiny_26.md

 Self programming is not supported on these parts, it wasn't until the next generation that tinies gained self programming.

 ## PLL Clock
-The ATtiny x61-family parts have an on-chip PLL.
+The ATtinyw26 parts has an on-chip PLL.
 This is clocked off the internal oscillator and nominally runs at 64 MHz when enabled.
 As a result, it is possible to clock the chip off 1/4th of the PLL clock speed, providing a 16 MHz clock option without a crystal (this has the same accuracy problems as the internal oscillator driving it).
 Alternately, or in addition to using it to derive the system clock, Timer1 can be clocked off the PLL.
-Previous versions of ATTinyCore provided this option on from a tools submenu, but it has been completely and totally broken in all released versions.
-Because manual configuration is straightforward this is is not optioned for this, nor any other part, in ATTinyCore 2.0.0
+This is straightforward to configure by writing directly to registers - no wrapper is provided.
+Nobody noticed for years that it was broken when I offered one on the x5 and x61.

 ## Tone Support
 Tone() uses Timer1.
-For best results, use pin 6 for tone - this will use Timer1's output compare unit to generate the tone, rather than generating an interrupt to toggle the pin.
+For best results, use pin PB0 for tone - this will use Timer1's output compare unit to generate the tone, rather than generating an interrupt to toggle the pin.
 In this way, tones can be generated up into the MHz range

 ## I2C Support
 There is no hardware I2C peripheral.
 I2C functionality can be achieved with the hardware USI.
-Thid is handled transparently via the special version of the Wire.h library included with this core. **You must have external pullup resistors installed** in order for I2C functionality to work at all, but the flash consumption is less than that of the straight Wire library would with hardware TWI.
+Thid is handled transparently via the special version of the Wire.h library included with this core. **You must have external pullup resistors installed** in order for I2C functionality to work at all, and the small flash of these parts may require use of more tightly optimized (and API-incompatible) library.

 ## SPI Support
 There is no hardware SPI peripheral.
 SPI functionality can be achieved with the hardware USI - as of version 1.1.3 of this core, this should be handled transparently via the SPI library.
 Take care to note that the USI does not have MISO/MOSI, it has DI/DO; when operating in master mode, DI is MISO, and DO is MOSI.
 When operating in slave mode, DI is MOSI and DO is MISO.
 The #defines for MISO and MOSI assume master mode (as this is much more common).
-What is marked on the pinout chart are the pins for ISP programming,.
+What is marked on the pinout chart are the pins for ISP programming, so MISO and MOSI are the reverse of what is shown when acting as a master.
+The small flash of these parts may require use of more tightly optimized (and API-incompatible) library.

 ## UART (Serial) Support
 There is no hardware UART.
 If running off the internal oscillator, you may need to tune it to get the speed close enough to the correct speed for UART communication to work.
 The core incorporates a built-in software serial named Serial - this uses the analog comparator pins, in order to use the Analog Comparator's interrupt, so that it doesn't conflict with libraries and applications that require PCINTs.
 TX is AIN0, RX is AIN1.
 Although it is named Serial, it is still a software implementation, so you cannot send or receive at the same time.
-The SoftwareSerial library may be used; if it is used at the same time as the built-in software Serial, only one of them can send *or* receive at a time (if you need to be able to use both at the same time, or send and receive at the same time, you must use a device with a hardware UART).
-While one should not attempt to particularly high baud rates out of the software serial port, [there is also a minimum baud rate as well](TinySoftSerialBaud.md)
+While one should not attempt to particularly high baud rates out of the software serial port, [there is also a minimum baud rate as well](TinySoftSerialBaud.md).
+SoftwareSerial library is not supported.
+It uses PCINTs. which aren't readily usable on these parts (there is no PCMSK register)

 To disable the RX channel (to use only TX), the following commands should be used after calling Serial.begin().
 No special action is needed to disable the TX line if only RX is needed.
 ```